 A Catholic Rosary takes about 20 minutes to pray.
 Are you teaching it to your children?
 Do you pray it daily?

-You can learn how to pray the Rosary on this page with the:
+If not, you can learn how to pray the Rosary on this page with:

 We also have throughout our site many Rosary diagrams and Rosary coloring pages to print.
 See links below the videos.

 You can bookmark this page to use with your daily Rosary.